peng/fontgo/README.md

 # Font Go

 Font Go is a Go library for reading, subsetting, and writing font files.
-It supports various font formats TTF.
+It supports only font formats TTF.

 ```go
 package main